 I knew I wanted a central fireplace or wood burner, so I started researching ways how to install a fireplace without a chimney.
 This is when I came across bioethanol fireplaces!

-I still wanted to maximise the bookcase space, so I just dropped half of the Billy bookcase in the middle so that it gave us more room for a bigger mantelpiece and TV.
+I still wanted to maximize the bookcase space, so I just dropped half of the Billy bookcase in the middle so that it gave us more room for a bigger mantelpiece and TV.

 To create this IKEA hack, I needed –